zhaojiawei392/dq1/README.md

 sudo cmake .. -DBUILD_SHARED_LIBS=ON
 sudo make install
 ```
 The build variable `BUILD_SHARED_LIBS` is set to `ON` so the compiler will build qpOASES as a shared library.
 Dependencies of shared must be shared and dependencies of static must be static.
-If you perfer to install it as a static library, keep in mind that the dq1 library also must be installed as a static library, use the following to install qpOASES as static instead:
+If you perfer to install it as a static library, use the following instead and keep in mind that the dq1 library also must be installed as a static library,:
 ```bash
 cd ~/Downloads
 git clone https://github.com/coin-or/qpOASES.git